 Would you like to learn how to become a mystery shopper?
 Check out this post to learn more.

 After I had my first son and decided I would not be returning to work, I decided to start looking for alternative ways to bring in extra money.
-Mystery shopping was one of the things I looked into, and after much research found a lot of great companies to work for.
+Mystery shopping was one of the things I looked into.
+After much research, I found a lot of great companies to work for.
 Now, with that being said, I do get something out of the way right off the bat.
-If you are looking to bring a second income into your mystery home shopping is not the way to do that.
-I have yet to find a company that pays enough to completely replace an income.
+If you are looking to bring a second income into your mystery, home shopping is not how to do that.
+I have yet to find a company that pays enough to replace an income completely.
 Under the right circumstances, it would be possible to earn a good chunk of change to buy gifts for others or the way we shop weeks worth of groceries off of just a few “secret shopping trips.”

 Want to become a mystery shopper?
 Here are a few different types of shops you can expect to see:

-~ Fast Food Check– A shop like this will require a particular purchase (sometimes you can order anything), and you will be reimbursed and paid a small flat rate.
+~ Fast Food Check– A shop like this will require a particular purchase (sometimes you can order anything), and you will be reimbursed and paid a low flat rate.

 How To Become A Mystery Shopper:

 I would suggest starting your journey HERE with the MSPA or Mystery Shopping Providers Association.

 If you are interested in investing a lot of time applying to companies and shopping, I suggest you get certified.
 I currently hold a silver certificate, and it was both easy to obtain and inexpensive.

 The companies you apply for will ask if you are certified and for your certification number.
 This helps get shopper jobs because they know that you are dedicated enough to get certified, and they know you have gone through the testing and have agreed to maintain the integrity and abide by their code of ethics.